MetaGLM/glm-cookbook/README_en.md

 Here, you will find a wealth of **code examples👨‍**, **practical guides🗺**️ and **resource links🔗**, which may help you easily master the use of GLM API!

+## Recent Update 🔥

++ 🔥 2024-02-04: The warehouse has updated the list of interesting GLMs, welcome to experience it!
+The basic tutorial has basically covered the content of the GLM-4 API document.
+Welcome to experience it!

 ## Quick Start 🚀

 1. To start using the GLM API, you first need a GLM API account and the corresponding API key.